fagui007/AD-PA-Project/README.md

-# Virtual Active Directory and Palo Alto NGFW Lab
+# Virtual Active Directory and Palo Alto NGFW Project

-## Lab Goals
+## Project Goals
 - Deploy **Active Directory** environment.
 - Segment an enterprise network into **Clients, Servers, and Management** zones using a **Palo Alto PA-440 NGFW**.
 - Deploy a **two-tier PKI** (Root CA + Issuing CA) to support **SSL/TLS decryption** on the firewall.